 5. Measure and improve

-As we mentioned earlier, you can't run a good email program if you don't measure your campaign results.
+As we mentioned before, you can't run a successful email campaign without measuring your results.

-If you're sending a one-time marketing offer, give yourself at least 24 hours before you start analyzing your open rates, click-through rates, and conversions.
-This will give your recipients enough time to respond to your message and place their order.
+If you're sending a one-time offer, wait at least 24 hours before checking your open rates, click-through rates, and conversions.
+This gives your recipients enough time to see your message and make a purchase.

-When analyzing your results, keep in mind all the major factors that could have affected your results: the subject line, your offer, your target audience, the email template you used, the time you sent the campaign, as well as any external factors. it can also be important.
+When reviewing your results, think about all the factors that could have impacted them: the subject line, your offer, your audience, the email template you used, the timing of your campaign, and even outside factors.

-Equipped with this, you can start coming up with new ideas and planning your future campaigns that will drive even higher results.
+With this information, you can start brainstorming new ideas and planning future campaigns that will get even better results.

 Time to send your own email marketing campaigns

-Now that you've learned the basics of email marketing, it's time for you to take action.
+Now that you know the basics of email marketing, it’s time to take action.

-You can do all this inside a single tool.
-And it's completely free for 30 days - no credit card required.
+You can do all of this in one tool, and it’s free for 30 days, with no credit card needed.

-If this all sounds good to you, just sign up for a free trial and start getting real results.
+If that sounds good to you, just sign up for the free trial and start seeing real results.

 0 Comments